jonlld/the-amazing-math-machine/notes.md

 3. Sum and Score screens!

 - Display sum with an input box DONE
-- Disallow submission if input is empty TODO
+- Disallow submission if input is empty DONE
 - Add submission button TODO
 - Check answer on submit and show result DONE
 - If correct, add 10 to score DONE